hpe-storage/scod/docs/docker_volume_plugins/hpe_nimble_storage.md

 Add these parameters to the `/etc/sysctl.d/99-hung_task_timeout.conf` file and reboot the system.

+!!! important
-**Note:** Docker SwarmKit declares a node as failed after five (5) seconds.
+    Docker SwarmKit declares a node as failed after five (5) seconds.
 Services are then rescheduled and up and running again in less than ten (10) seconds.
 The parameters noted above provide the system a way to manage other tasks that may appear to be hung and avoid a system panic.

 ## Usage
 These are some basic examples on how to use the HPE Nimble Storage Volume Plugin for Docker.